Enter your email address below and subscribe to our newsletter

 Olive oil, Apple Cider Vinegar, Oregano, Salt and Pepper, Garlic, Dijon Mustard Sauce.

-Greek salad dressing is versatile and can be paired with many different salads.
+Greek salad dressing is versatile and pairs well with many salads.
 Olive oil adds a fruity taste, while apple cider vinegar adds a tart taste.
 Aromatic spices such as oregano, salt, and pepper enhance the seasoning.
 Fresh garlic has a sharp and spicy kick.
-The last ingredient that completes this salad dressing is Dijon mustard, which adds a rich and creamy texture to the dressing.
+The last ingredient that completes this salad dressing is Dijon mustard, which adds a rich, creamy texture.
+Traditional Greek salad dressing typically uses red wine vinegar.

 Instructions